JuliaLang/www.julialang.org/blog/_posts/2019-01-18-fluxdiffeq.md

 Notice that the `neural_ode` has the same timespan and `saveat` as the solution that generated the data.
-This means that given an `x` (and initial value), it will generate a guess for what it thinks the time series will be where the dynamics (the structure) is predicted by the internal neural network.
+This means that given an `x` (and initial value), it will generate a guess for what it things the time series will be where the dynamics (the structure) is predicted by the internal neural network.
 Let's see what time series it gives before we train the network.
 Since the ODE has two-dependent variables, we will simplify the plot by only showing the first.